sightmachine/sightmachine-sdk/docs/README.md

 **Examples:**

-*Note that these example is truncated because the output table is too large to display clearly.*
+*Note that these examples are truncated because the output table is too large to display clearly.*

 See all tag info